 No country is autonomous in providing plant genetic resources for food and agriculture (PGRFA), which are the key to food security and adaptation of agriculture to climate change.
 The international community has therefore decided on a central instrument to conserve these resources, promote their sustainable use and ensure both access to resources and equitable sharing of benefits: In 2001, the members of the United Nations Food and Agriculture Organization (FAO) adopted the International Treaty on Plant Genetic Resources for Food and Agriculture ("International Treaty").

 The International Treaty entered into force in July 2004 and constitutes a binding international agreement.
-The Contracting Parties have agreed to conserve, characterise and evaluate plant genetic resources occurring in nature and in farmers fields (in situ) and in gene banks (ex situ) and to ensure their sustainable use.
-The Treaty highlights the extraordinary contribution farmers have made to the development and conservation of plant genetic resources.
+The Contracting Parties have agreed to conserve, characterize and evaluate plant genetic resources occurring in nature (in situ), in farmers fields (on farm) and in genebanks (ex situ) and to ensure their sustainable use.
+The International Treaty highlights the extraordinary contribution farmers have made to the development and conservation of plant genetic resources.
 The benefits of this use are to be shared fairly through the exchange of information, technology transfer and capacity building in developing countries.
-A governing body, composed of representatives of all Contracting Parties, monitors and supervises the implementation of the Treaty in the individual signatory states.
+A Governing Body, composed of representatives of all Contracting Parties, monitors and supervises the implementation of the International Treaty.
 Important elements of the International Treaty include Farmers Rights, the Multilateral System of Access and Benefit Sharing (MLS) and the Global Information System (GLIS).